 Artificial Intelligence Brings Forth New Geopolitical Tendencies

 The rapid growth and penetration of the AI into economic, political, and military areas makes it an instrument that affects the power of states, thereby also affecting geopolitical processes.
 2018 has been a turning point in terms of evaluating the geopolitical impact of the AI.
-New tendencies of global transformation have emerged that can be conventionally called AI nationalism and AI nationalisation.
+New tendencies of global transformation have emerged that can be conventionally called AI nationalism and AI nationalization.
 These tendencies were further emphasized by the fact that in developing their national strategies in the field of the AI many developed countries began to change their attitudes towards liberal principles at the same time.
-First, instead of global co-operation, global division of labour, the introduction of new platforms and the exchange of talent, countries (China, Russia, the UK, France, Israel, and South Korea) emphasize the nationalism of the AI, which proclaims their own country’s economic and military interests as the core of its AI strategy.
+First, instead of global cooperation, global division of labor, the introduction of new platforms and the exchange of talent, countries (China, Russia, the UK, France, Israel, and South Korea) emphasize the nationalism of the AI, which proclaims their own country’s economic and military interests as the core of its AI strategy.
 Second, the AI’s nationalization policy assumes the following priorities: engagement of public and private resources, coordination of the pace of implementation of the AI innovations, reorientation of strategic goals: to support the country’s economic growth, geopolitical and military advantages on the international platform.